RetrocompSi/MS-DOS/Projects/Basic/Donkey.bas/README.md

 A simple driving game in which a player controls a car and tries to avoid a series of donkeys.
-The game was written in 1981 by Microsoft co-founder Bill Gates and Neil Konzen.
+The game was written in Microsoft Basic by Microsoft co-founder Bill Gates and Neil Konzen in the year 1981.

 Play online:<br />
 http://www.pcjs.org/apps/pcx86/1981/donkey<br />